N/A

 Industry Background

-Based on the latest official information from HEC Paris, the average GMAT Focus score of admitted students is 645–655.
+Based on the latest official information from HEC Paris, its official GMAT benchmark is 645/655, with 655 reported as the average score of admitted students.
 Keeping this benchmark in mind can help you plan your preparation in a more practical way.

 Practical Tips to Prepare Effectively

-• Set a realistic target score: Aim for a GMAT Focus score close to the official average range of 645–655.
+• Set a realistic target score: Aim for a GMAT score close to the official benchmark of 645 - 655.
 Trying to push for an unrealistic jump can increase stress without adding much value.

-• Follow a structured study plan: Build a weekly plan that covers Quant, Verbal, and regular practice tests.
+• Follow a structured study plan: Build a weekly plan that covers Quantitative Reasoning, Verbal Reasoning, Data Insights, and regular practice tests.
 Consistent preparation matters more than long study hours close to the exam.

 • Focus on overall balance: HEC Paris looks at academic readiness as a whole.
 A strong total score with very weak sections can still raise concerns, so aim for balanced performance.